stochasticGW/stochasticGW/examples/H2O/1-scf/README.md

 1. Examine `pwmt-h2o.in`.
 Note that we are computing 8 orbitals for the gamma k-point, which includes the 4 occupied orbitals plus 4 vacant orbitals.
 Run the SCF calculation using Quantum Espresso:
-   `pw.x -input pwmt-h2o >& h2o.out` (or, on NERSC Perlmutter, run using an
+   `pw.x -input pwmt-h2o >& h2o.out` (or, on an HPC cluster, run using an
    appropriate job script).

 2. Examine `qe2sgw.in`.
 The 'output' setting, 'full', means that two files